1/2 + 1/4 + 1/8 + 1/16 + ⋯: The Eye of Horus

 The parts of the Eye of Horus were once thought to represent the first six summands of the series.

-In a myriad ages it will not be exhausted
+In Zhuangzi

 A version of the series appears in the ancient Taoist book Zhuangzi.
 The miscellaneous chapters "All Under Heaven" include the following sentence: "Take a chi long stick and remove half every day, in a myriad ages it will not be exhausted."